Valencia, Color and Contrasts

 This route has been designed to take advantage of the downhill slopes along the valleys that start in the interior and wind their way towards the coastal plains and the sea.
 But, where there are downhills, there are also uphills and you will have to conquer a few.
 There are different alternatives that can either shorten or lengthen a day’s ride.
 For the first two days, the route follows a former railway line, which is traffic-free.
 For the other days, the route follows quiet roads with very little traffic.

-You can fly to Alicante or Valencia.
+You can fly to Alicante or Valéncia.

 Local Travel

 If your arrival airport is Alicante, you can go by bus from the airport to the Alicante city center and then taxi to Alicante Railway Station.
-Onward then by train to Villena Railway Station (45 minutes/€10 per person.
+Onward then by train to Villena Railway Station (45 minutes/€10 per person).

 If your arrival airport is Valencia, you first take the subway to the city center (Valencia Railway Station, Estacio del Nord).
 You will get off at Xativa Underground Station.
-From the train station, you will then take train to Villena Railway Station (1 hour and and 15 minutes/€15 per person).Climate
+From the train station, you will then take train to Villena Railway Station (1 hour 15 minutes/€15 per person).

 On this tour you will start inland cycling north and east, to finish along the coast.
 The climate is Mediterranean, with mild, relatively rainy winters and hot, sunny summers.
 Please check local conditions before your arrival.
+Please take a look at the average monthly temperature/rainfall below.

 Important to know